-- 78. The objective of public disclosures is to provide decision-useful information, on a credit institution's financial position, performance and changes therein, to a wide range of users in a clear and understandable manner.
+- 78. The objective of public disclosures is to provide decision-useful information on a credit institution's financial position and performance, and changes therein, to a wide range of users in a clear and understandable manner.
 Credit institutions should aim to provide information that is relevant and comparable so that users can make timely, informed decisions and are able to evaluate the stewardship of management body and senior management. - 79.
-Financial and credit risk management disclosures should be made in accordance with the applicable accounting and supervisory frameworks21.
+Financial and credit risk management disclosures should be made in accordance with the applicable accounting and supervisory frameworks.
 Credit institutions should provide the disclosures needed to fairly depict a credit institutions's exposure to credit risk, including its ECL estimates, and to provide relevant information on a credit institution's underwriting practices. - 80.
-Consistently with the applicable accounting standards and regulations, credit institutions' senior management should apply judgment to determine the appropriate level of aggregation and disaggregation of data disclosed, such that disclosures continue to meet accounting requirements, and provide insights into a credit institution's exposure to credit risk and ECLs for users to perform individual institution analysis and relevant peer group comparisons. - 81.
+Consistently with the applicable accounting standards and regulations, credit institutions' senior management should apply judgement to determine the appropriate level of aggregation and disaggregation of data disclosed, such that disclosures continue to meet accounting requirements, and provide insights into a credit institution's exposure to credit risk and ECLs for users to perform individual institution analysis and relevant peer group comparisons. - 81.
 Quantitative and qualitative disclosures when taken as a whole should communicate to users the main assumptions/inputs used to develop ECL estimates.
-Disclosures should highlight policies and definitions that are integral to the estimation of ECL (such as a credit institution's basis for grouping lending exposures into portfolios with similar credit risk characteristics and its definition of default22), factors that cause changes in ECL estimates, and the manner in which senior management's experienced credit judgment has been incorporated.
-Disclosure of significant policies should indicate how those policies have been implemented in the specific context of the credit institution.
+Disclosures should highlight policies and definitions that are integral to the estimation of ECL (such as a credit institution's basis for grouping lending exposures into portfolios with similar credit risk characteristics and its definition of default), factors that cause changes in ECL estimates, and the manner in which senior management's experienced credit judgement has been incorporated.
+Disclosure of significant policies should indicate how those policies have been implemented in the specific context of the credit institution. - 82.
+Credit institutions should provide qualitative disclosures on how forward-looking information, including macroeconomic factors, has been incorporated into the ECL estimation process, in accordance with the applicable accounting framework, in particular when the assessment is carried out on an individual basis. - 83.
+Disclosures regarding the basis for grouping lending exposures should include information on how senior management satisfies itself that lending exposures are appropriately grouped, such that these groups continue to share credit risk characteristics. - 84.
+To improve the quality and meaningfulness of information disclosed for ECL estimates, credit institutions should provide an explanation of significant changes to the estimation of ECL from

-21In accordance with Part Eight of Regulation (EU) 575/2013 and EBA GL/2016/07 [CP published on disclosures requirements under Part Eight of Regulation (EU) 573/2013], EBA GL/2014/14 on materiality, proprietary and confidentiality and on disclosure frequency under Articles 432(1), 432(2) and 433 of Regulation (EU) No 575/2013.
+&lt;sup>26In accordance with Part 8 of Regulation (EU) 575/2013, EBA GL/2016/11 on disclosures requirements under Part 8 of Regulation (EU) 573/2013) and EBA GL/2014/14 on materiality, proprietary and confidentiality and on disclosure frequency under Articles 432(1), 432(2) and 433 of Regulation (EU) No 575/2013.

-22See paragraphs 89 and 90 in the next section for further guidance on definition of default.
+&lt;sup>27See paragraphs 89 and 90 in the next section for further guidance on definition of default.

-- 82. Credit institutions should provide qualitative disclosures on how forward-looking information, including macroeconomic factors has been incorporated into the ECL estimation process, in accordance with the applicable accounting framework, in particular when the assessment is carried out on an individual basis. - 83.
-Disclosures regarding the basis for grouping lending exposures should include information of how senior management satisfies itself that lending exposures are appropriately grouped, such that these groups continue to share credit risk characteristics. - 84.
-To improve the quality and meaningfulness of information disclosed for ECL estimates, credit institutions should provide an explanation of significant changes to the estimation of ECL from period to period.
+- period to period.
 This information should include both relevant qualitative and quantitative disclosures in a manner that enhances the understanding of how ECL estimates have changed. - 85.
 Credit institutions' management body should regularly review its disclosure policies to ensure that the information disclosed continues to be relevant to the credit institution's risk profile, product concentrations, industry norms and current market conditions.
 In doing so, credit institutions should provide disclosures that facilitate comparisons with its peers, enabling users to monitor changes in the credit institution's ECL estimates from period to period and perform meaningful analyses across national and international peer groups.